Anne-ccl/Big-Data-Final-Earthquake-Impact-on-Housing-Prices/README.md

 ## Acknowledgments

-[Thank any individuals or organizations who provided support or assistance during your project, including funding sources or data providers.]

 We are deeply thankful to Professor Pien Chung-Pei for his invaluable guidance and support throughout the semester, which greatly influenced the development of our project.
 We also extend our appreciation to the organizations and individuals whose contributions and assistance were essential to our success, including our funding sources and data providers.
 His insightful feedback and constructive criticism were pivotal in shaping the direction and refining the methodologies of our project.

 Furthermore, we express our sincere appreciation to the government open data platforms.
 Their funding enabled us to access essential resources and tools, facilitating our research and analysis.
 Special thanks are also due to our data providers on these platforms, whose reliable datasets and cooperation were essential in conducting thorough and meaningful analyses.

 ## References

-[List any references or resources that you used during your project, including data sources, analytical methods, and tools.]

 ### Data Sources